CCMS-UCSD/CCMSDeployments/README.md

 ## Testing Workflows

 In order to test workflows in a production setting, we have created a utility to do that.
-Specifically, if a csv file containing test tasks is provided, then they will be run.
+Specificaly, if a csv file containing test tasks is provided, then they will be run.

 The required column headers is: